orta-afk/Oopsie-Economy/brainDump.md

 ## ⏱️ Scope & Time

-Now i have to make all this in just **3 days** using **no game engine** and the god language: `C++`.
+I have to make all this in just **3 days**, using **no game engine** and the god language: `C++`.

 Why no engine?
-> because -> **fuck me I hate myself.**
+> because → **fuck me I hate myself.**

+---

-# To-do
+# ✅ To-do

 But first — I tried making it modular…
-Then I was like *“nahhh”*, it’ll slow me down, and I don’t have too much time to make something perfect right now.
+Then I was like *“nahhh”*, it’ll slow me down, and I don’t have time to make something perfect rn.
 So yeah, this is in a single file **for now**.
 I’ll refactor after the jam ends — that’s Future Me’s problem.

 Back to basics for now.

 ### Things that I know how to do but I’m procrastinating because I’m a sloth and a professional procrastinator:
 - [ ] Load the tilemap (hmm i can't think of smt else rn yeah wish me luck chat!!!)

-maybe i will make the tilemap in a diff file maybe
-> new hatsune miku albums are so fire omg
+> also new hatsune miku albums are so fire omg

+---

+## 💬 Small Talk

+**18:32 → 3 days left + 2 smt hrs**

+Ok I feel the pressure now
+And it's ONLY the tilemap 😭
+I haven't decided anything on how the game will progress or how the story will go, but maybe I got smt — writing it here ↓↓↓

+---

+## 📜 Game Flow (??)

+The game will start with the **indoor stuff**, explaining the story and what you need to do.

+Then there's maybe an **open field**??

+Actually nah — I don’t even have NPCs or a tilemap yet lmao

+---

+### ❗REALITY CHECK

+I’m probs over-scoping it

+Need to go SIMPLE
+Very very simple
+Like babygame simple

+I got no idea what I’m doing suddenly
+Send help pls

+---

+## ✨ OKAY SAVING IDEA INCOMING ✨

+I’m gonna **limit the player’s movement**
+This entire game is gonna be INDOORS
+That means:

+- 🚫 No quests
+- 🚫 No NPCs
+- 🚫 No outside world
+- ✅ Just potion brewing chaos

+---

+### Sooo How Do I Interpolate the Theme?

+**BINGO — here's the core loop:**

+You're stuck inside trying to make the perfect love potion.

+But!
+Every time you add something to the potion, **it costs you something**.

+Like:
+- Add too much mushroom? → Potion is stronger, but you age 5x faster
+- Add ghost hair? → +Charm, but your memory gets wiped
+- Add glitter? → Looks fab, but you attract cursed tax spirits

+So the goal is to **make the perfect potion and get the best huzz**
+(aka the best possible ending)

+---

+If I somehow finish early maybe I’ll throw in some weak-ass enemies or frogs or cursed taxes or whatever.

+Let’s get this thing going.
+Hell yeah.
+I’m feeling **so creatively horny rn** LET’S GO.